Poly Mailers

 Thickness, usually expressed in mils or microns, also changes price.
 A 2.0 mil mailer is generally less expensive than a 3.0 mil structure, but the thicker option may reduce tears, crushed corners, and customer complaints.
 I’ve seen apparel brands save a few cents per mailer by downgrading film thickness, only to lose that savings when sharp-edged boxed accessories started punching through the side seam.
 There is no universal answer here; the product and the packing environment decide what thickness makes sense.

 Material type matters as much as gauge.
 Virgin PE, recycled PE, and co-extruded blends each sit at different price points.
 Recycled-content films can be attractive for sustainability goals, especially when paired with FSC-certified paper inserts or other responsible sourcing programs, but they may require tighter QC and a supplier who understands resin variability.
 If sustainability is part of your buying criteria, look at the FSC official site for certification background and ask your supplier exactly what claim is being made.
+Also confirm whether your film meets GOTS or OEKO-TEX Standard 100 requirements if you are including fabric swatches or other textile components within the packaging.

 How Much Should You Expect to Pay for Poly Mailers?